Dark Tourism Destinations – 10 of the World’s Most Gruesome Attractions

 The War Remnants Museum in Ho Chi Minh city contains exhibits relating to the Vietnam War.
 It hosts a number of themed rooms all displaying different harrowing aspects of the war.

-This full-day guided tour includes access to both the War Remnants Museum and the Cu Chi Tunnels.
+This full-day guided tour includes access to both the War Remnants Museum and the Cu Chi Tunnels (a series of underground tunnels that provided shelter to victims of the war).
+It costs from $54 USD per person, allow 12 hours for this well-rated tour.

-One room contains tiger cages which was used to house prisoners during the war, another room houses very graphic images of the war.
-Most of these images show the effects of Agent Orange. – a chemical widely used by the U.S with devastating effects.
-What affected me most were the photos of innocent Vietnamese children maimed by this Agent Orange.
+One room contains tiger cages, which were used to house prisoners during the war; another room houses very graphic images of the war.
+Most of these images show the effects of Agent Orange. – a chemical widely used by the U.S. with devastating effects.
+What affected me most were the photos of innocent Vietnamese children maimed by Agent Orange.
 You will also see a guillotine used by the French & South Vietnamese to execute prisoners.

 The outside of the Museum is where the military equipment is held.
 Equipment like a UH-1 helicopter, a F-5A fighter and even an M48 Patton tank is on display here.